AntonisTorb/home_alert/README.md

 - `!detect`: Start detecting with all cameras.
 - `!stopdetecting`: Stop detecting with all cameras.
 - `!stoprecording`: Stop recording and start detecting with all cameras.
+- `!setdetectorthreshold camera value`: Set a new detector threshold value for the specified camera.
+- `!setalertthreshold camera value` : Set a new alert threshold value for the specified camera.
-- `!checklog lines`: Replace `lines` with the amount of lines you need from the end of the `log file`.
+- `!checklog lines`: Returns lines from the end of the `log file`.
+Replace `lines` with the amount of lines you need.
 - `!clear`: Deletes all messages in the `status-control` Discord channel.